Skip to Content

-How To Remove/Unplug the Optical Cable Properly (from a Smart TV or Soundbar)
+How To Properly Remove the Optical Cable

 How To Remove the Plastic Tip